fubar2/toolfactory-galaxy-server/compose/README.md

 More importantly, **any tools written using the Appliance that use either the server or rsync will always fail on a normally secured Galaxy server**, so they are useless for sharing on the Toolshed.
 They will only work in a copy of this Appliance or something derived from it.

-### Rsync

-The ToolFactory uses rsync to update the running Galaxy config/tool_conf.xml when a new tool is built.
-That will fail on a normal Galaxy installation or a secured cluster production system where rsync would need passwordless ssh to access the (remote) server disk.
-In the Appliance, rsync can write anywhere Galaxy can which is as handy as it is insecure.
-If you choose to use rsync for a tool, remember it will not work in other
-Galaxy servers and please, be careful where you write.
-If you do accidentally break the Appliance, it takes only a few minutes to delete and recreate the entire server from scratch if necessary.

 ### rpyc

-The `planemo_test` tool calls an rpyc (remote procedure call in python) server to run planemo, and to write tested archives to exported directories that tools should never be able to write, described in more detail below.
-It is far more restricted than the rsync method because only a single function is (currently) exposed.
-However, it is easy to change what the server exposes.
+Both the `ToolFactory` and the`planemo_test` tools call an rpyc (remote procedure call in python) server to do things a normal Galaxy server does not permit, described in more detail below.
+Two functions are (currently) exposed and some more generalised and powerful ones are hidden from callers.
+It is easy to write code to change the functions exposed by the server.
 It runs as root and has access to everything in the container so it is wise to expose only very specific and limited functions that cannot be exploited for malicious use of this powerful resource.
-The remote server only exposes specific exported functions, currently only useful for the `planemo_test` tool, so it will not be possible for a hostile user to damage the system without changing that server code running in the toolfactory-galaxy-server container.
+The remote server only exposes specific exported functions, currently only useful for the Appliance tool generator and tester, so it will not be possible for a hostile user to damage the system without changing that server code running in the toolfactory-configurator container.

 ### Risks and value proposition

-These techniques are completely unsupported by the Galaxy developers.
-They are handy for integrating the ToolFactory but not recommended for public internet exposure.
-They offer generalisable models for other potential private desktop Galaxy appliances.
-These might use locally generated ToolFactory tools modelled on the `planemo_lint` tool, integrated with GPU or other hardware or specialised services such as data acquisition and preprocessing, that are not otherwise readily available in Galaxy.
+This technique is completely unsupported by the Galaxy developers.
+It is handy for integrating the ToolFactory but not recommended for public internet exposure.
+It offers interesting and generalisable models for other possible private desktop Galaxy appliances.
+These might use locally generated ToolFactory tools modelled on the `planemo_lint` tool, but integrated with GPU or other hardware or specialised services such as data acquisition and preprocessing, that are not otherwise readily available to a tool in a normal Galaxy server.

 ## Details: Remote command execution for Galaxy tools in a private environment.